 Who is susceptible to being diagnosed with melanoma?

-Anyone can be susceptible of being diagnosed with melanoma, though persons with a family history or personal history of melanoma, history of prolonged UV light exposure, having many moles or skin lesions or those with fair skin do have a higher tendency of developing melanoma.
+Anyone can be susceptible to being diagnosed with melanoma, though persons with a family history or personal history of melanoma, history of prolonged UV light exposure, having many moles or skin lesions, or those with fair skin do have a higher tendency of developing melanoma.
 Even if a person has any or all of these risk factors, it does not mean they will automatically develop melanoma at some point in their lives.
 Regular skin checks or annual/semi-annual dermatological skin checks can help with the clinical evaluation of moles, other skin lesions, and can lead to a more early diagnosis of skin cancers.

-Where is melanoma found?
+Where is Melanoma found?

 Melanoma can be found anywhere on the body, but most often it is located on the chest and back of men and the legs of women.
 However, melanoma can be found in any area of the body, including the eyes, mouth, palms of the hands, and soles of the feet.
 These findings are rare, but can still occur.
 Again, melanoma usually presents as a darkened skin pigment that may or may not grow, change or bleed.

 “My appt@9am and the place is closed.
 No phone call whatever so disappointed. and saw on the website said Saturday 9am-5pm open OMG!!!
 The 2nd time updates My appointment w/Maggie…– J.L. / Google / Mar 14, 2020